heinwessels/se-early-spaceships/readme.md

 # Changes
 - Spaceship technology now locked behind Rocket Science.
 (Can be researched before going to space)
-- Spaceship Clamp technology now locked behind Space Science.
+- Spaceship Clamp and Integrity 1 technologies are now locked behind Space Science.
 (Can be researched right after reaching space)
 - Adjusted recipes to allow crafting the basic spaceship parts on Nauvis before reaching space.

-# Compatibility
-- Krastorio 2 is not supported (yet).
+- Many more subtle changes for smoother gameplay.

 # Credits